MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/02-2-Create-unified-profile.md

    - Contacts (eCommerce)
    - Customers (Loyalty)
 6. Select **Apply.**
-7. You will now be presented with the mappings of your source table against standard model types.
-You can review the types in the table.
+7. Review the mappings of your source tables against the standard model types in the table.
 8. You must choose a 'Primary Key' for each entity you have ingested.
 The primary key must be a unique reference.
 For eCommerce Contacts, select **ContactId** as the primary key.
 9. The eCommerce Contacts data contains a column named **Email Subscriber** which will be mapped to an incorrect type, Identity.Service.Email, because of the name.
 Open the drop-down for this column and select the empty option (nothing/blank).
 If we do not do this, then the default system behavior is to merge this field with the Email field which we do not want.
 10. Select **Loyalty Customers** under Tables and set **LoyaltyId** as the primary key.